danbartlett-twilio/Conversation-Relay-Serverless/decoupled-architecture/walk-through/conversation-relay-aws.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

-## End user text delivered to your AWS application as text events.
+## End user speech delivered to your AWS application as text events.

 ![ConversationRelay Reference Application - CR-Speech to Events](https://github.com/user-attachments/assets/f413239b-e074-4251-97d5-a2429a63a9e3)